xtruan/sgrun/README.md

 ### Run the Workflow

 1. Place your input genomic sequence files in a folder in the `/data/input` directory.
-Note that the reference sequence file *MUST* be the first file alphabetically otherwise behavior is be undefined.
+Note that the reference sequence file *MUST* be the first file alphabetically in it's respective folder otherwise behavior is undefined.
 2. Run the Docker container with the required mounts:
    ```bash
    docker run --rm \